Resume & Cover Letter

 A cover letter often serves multiple purposes.
 The primary is to provide a story and a more detailed explanation of your skills and experiences.
 Try to create a cover letter that is both informative and interesting to the reader.
 Do not send one generic cover letter to multiple employers.
 If you want to catch their attention, you must tailor the letter to each individual organization.

 Additionally, your cover letter demonstrates your writing skills.
 Make sure that your cover letter is grammatically sound and free of spelling mistakes.

 Here are some great resources that will help you write cover letters:

-The most noticeable difference between most CVs and most resumes is the length.
-Entry level resumes are usually limited to a page.
+"The most noticeable difference between CVs and most resumes is the length.
+Entry-level resumes are usually limited to a page.
 CVs, however, often run to three or more pages.
 (Remember, however, that length is not the determinant of a successful CV.
-You should try to present all the relevant information that you possibly can, but you should also try to present it in as concise a manner as possible.)
-A more subtle but equally important distinction is that whereas the goal of a resume is to construct a professional identity, the goal of a CV is quite specifically to construct a scholarly identity.
-Thus, your CV will need to reflect very specifically your abilities as a teacher, researcher, and publishing scholar within your discipline.
+You should try to present your information concisely.)
+A more subtle but equally important distinction is that whereas the goal of a resume is to establish a professional identity, the goal of a CV is to create a scholarly one.
+Thus your CV will need to reflect your abilities as a teacher, researcher, and publishing scholar within your discipline."